CZ-NIC/convey/docs/convey-help-cmd-output.md

 optional arguments:
-  -h, --help            show this help message and exit --csirt-incident      Macro that lets you split CSV by fetched incident-
+  -h, --help            show this help message and exit --server              Launches simple web server --daemon [start/restart/stop/status/server]
-                        contact (whois abuse mail for local country or csirt contact for foreign countries) and send everything by OTRS.
-You set local countries in config.ini, currently set to 'cz'
-  --server              Launches simple web server --daemon [start/restart/stop/status/server]
                         Run a UNIX socket daemon to speed up single query requests.